 Near Field Communication (NFC) is one of the coolest technologies that hardly anyone uses.
 Such a small chip and so many uses!
 The technology is an almost undiscovered playground.
-Here is what all is possible and its technical advancements.
+Here are what is possible and its technological advancements.

 A passive NFC tag (as seen on the image below) consists of a tiny chip and a comparatively large antenna surrounding it.
 If an NFC-enabled smartphone comes within millimeters of a tag, the energy emitted by the smartphone awakens the chip, which reveals the information stored in it.
 The information, which is usually only a few bytes long, may contain contact information, website addresses, device settings, short texts, etc.